How Do I Report My Car Accident?

 Call 1-800 Injured After an Accident

 If you were injured after an accident, it is essential that you hire an experienced personal injury attorney.
 You may be tempted to settle with your insurance company to receive some temporary relief, but don’t.
-They are likely offering an amount that may not cover future medical expenses and lost wages.
+They are likely to offer an amount that may not cover future medical expenses and lost wages.
 Once you settle, you can’t go back.
 Any car accident injury warrants proper medical examination and the legal advice of a competent attorney.
 Call us today, and we will connect you with an attorney dedicated to getting you the compensation you need.

 1-800 INJURED is an attorney and medical referral service that helps clients like you every day.
 Our network of honest attorneys will work with you to ensure that all your injuries are accounted for, and that expensive medical bills don’t compromise your future.
 You shouldn’t have to suffer due to someone else’s negligence.
 Let one of the lawyers within the 1-800 INJURED network handle the legal work so that you can focus on recovery.
 Call us today at 1-800 INJURED and get your life back on track.